darren-finch/darren-finch/README.md

 - 👋 Hi, I’m @darren-finch
-- 👀 I’m interested in all things web development
+- 👀 I’m interested in all things software development, especially in the web space.
-- 🌱 I'm currently building full-stack apps with React & Spring Boot
+- 🌱 I'm currently working on my React & ASP .NET Core skills to build beautiful, responsive, and robust web applications.
 - 📫 You can reach me at my website, https://darrenfinch.com

 <!---